hmxmilohax/rb3-pc/README.md

 	*   You did [[controller configuration](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
 Just unbind the controller and it should be fine.

 *   **_[Rock Band 3 Deluxe] I crash in the intro video_**
-	*   You have incompatible files.
+	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.

 *   **_[Pro Drums] Hitting two cymbals registers as a tom_**
-	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch".
-I sadly do not know the solution to this as I don't own a drum kit.
+	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even on console.
+You can try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.
 Please feel free to ask around in the Milohax Discord server.

 *   **_\[ONLINE\] Cannot find a 3rd or 4th player_**
 	*   In Rock Band 3's Custom Configuration, [[go to the network tab]](#network) and make sure “Enable UPNP” is enabled.
-If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **don't enable UPNP while port forwarding** as this can cause crashes.
+If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don't enable UPNP while port forwarding** as this can cause crashes.

   *   **_\[ONLINE\] I crash when searching for players_**
 	*   If you have UPNP enabled in Rock Band 3's Custom Configuration [[Network section]](#network), you will need to disable it and [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).

-*   **_\[ONLINE\] Stuck on “Registering Account” when trying to connect to GoCentral_**
+*   **_\[ONLINE\] Stuck on “Registering Account” when trying to connect to online servers._**
 	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
 If you continue to get this after restart, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.

 *   **_\[ONLINE\] I keep disconnecting constantly while playing_**